4tkbytes/dropbear/README.md

 # dropbear

-dropbear is a game engine used to create games, made in `Rust` and scripted with `Swift`.
+dropbear is a game engine used to create games, made in Rust and scripted with the Swift Language.

 It's name is a double entendre, with it being the nickname of koalas but also fits in nicely with the theme of rust utilising memory management with "drops".